DocPreview - browser plug-in to view Microsoft Word documents in Safari

 —

-Unlike Word Browser, DocPreview only supports WebKit-based browsers that can use .webplugin files.
+DocPreview only supports WebKit-based browsers that can use .webplugin files.
+Therefore, this includes Safari, Shiira, etc., but not Chrome (as of the time of this update).
 I am currently unable to support other browsers, since DocPreview is built against the WebKit API instead of the Netscape plug-in API.
 Frankly, the Netscape API is a mess, and I haven’t had the time to figure it out.
 A NSAPI guru who could point me in the right direction would be much appreciated.

 Download

-This is a proof-of-concept release.
-It passes the worked-for-me test — as in, I’m using this plug-in daily.
-While I believe it functions correctly, I make no guarantees as to stability and usefulness, and am not liable for blowing up your browser or any harm that might befall you through your adventurous use of this plug-in.
-Although, I do want this thing to work for everyone, so please leave me a note here if it doesn’t work.
+This is a work-in-progress.
+It passes the “dogfooding” test; as in, I’m using this plug-in daily (eating my own dogfood, as they say).
+While I believe it functions correctly — at least on my machines, I make no guarantees as to stability and usefulness, and am not liable for blowing up your browser or any harm that might befall you through your adventurous use of this plug-in.
+I do want this thing to work for everyone, so please leave me a note here if it doesn’t work.

 DocPreview features & limitations: